 Parcel maps show the boundaries of real property.
 The term plat map is often used interchangeably.
-Each parcel has a large amount of information related to it, such as owner name, mailing address, sales data, and site address.
+Each parcel has a large amount of information associated with it including owner name, mailing address, sales data, valuations, building info, and site address.

 Use parcel information to: